microsoft/botbuilder-tools/packages/Ludown/docs/translate-command.md

 With the ludown translate command you can translate:
 - An .lu file and optionally translate
     - Comments in the lu file
-    - LU and QnA refrence link texts
+    - LU and QnA reference link texts
 - List of .lu files under a specific path.

 When translating .lu file,